310mc/https-310mc.github.io-tl/source/_posts/tropical/prologue.md

 {% endbubble %}

 {% bubble Chiaki frown %}
-In hindsight… When the public was informed that Ryuseitai split into “M” and “N”[^8], I should have also declared that every one of us has the ability to become a leader…
+In hindsight… When the public was informed that Ryuseitai split into M and N[^8], I should have also declared that every one of us has the ability to become a leader…

 But I was so caught up by the hero tradition, that I never once considered it at the time.
 I need to learn to do better…
 {% endbubble %}